304 North Cardinal St.

 Bad shots with this golf ball were going +10 or +20 yards further offline.
 I don’t know if it was a swing flaw or maybe this ball just didn’t set up with my driver as well.
 It was just a shock to see.”

-We found that shots hit really well were absolutely bombed down the fairway.
-Compared to more premium golf balls – we were seeing +17 yards in roll.
+We found that shots hit really well and were absolutely bombed down the fairway.
+Compared to more premium golf balls – we were seeing +17 yards in a roll.

-The Vice Drive is great for slower swing speeds, higher handicap players, beginner golfers and senior golfers that can control the golf ball somewhat, but need help getting the distance off each club and want to save some money.
+The Vice Drive is great for slower swing speeds, higher handicap players, beginner golfers, and senior golfers that can control the golf ball somewhat but need help getting the distance off each club and want to save some money.
+It offers the best value for your funds if you want to maximize the distance, with a softer ball.
+It provides an outstanding impact feel and control with maximized total distance off the tee, and maximized carry.

 *This review was written by multiple authors at Bestgolfaccessories.net